mr-veeru/AccessVault/TESTING_GUIDE.md

 ### B. User Login

--   **Description**: Authenticate a user to obtain an access token.
+-   **Description**: Authenticate a user to obtain a JWT access token.
 This token is required for all other user-specific endpoints.
 -   **Sample Input**:
     ```json
     {